UltraSR: Spatial Encoding is a Missing Key for Implicit Image Function-based Arbitrary-Scale Super-Resolution: Experiment

-Lastly, we proved that period spatial encoding could largely improve the sharpness of the generated images without losing fidelity.
+Lastly, we proved that periodic spatial encoding could vastly improve the sharpness of the generated images without losing fidelity.
 We analyzed the Laplacian of the images generated by two models, one without spatial encoding (\mname{}-S) and the other with spatial encoding (\mname{}+S).
 These models were the same R+C and R+C+S models in Figure~\ref{fig:aba}.
 Laplacian filter is a well-known edge detector whose output represents the likelihood of an image patch contains an edge.
 Our study compared the delta percentage of \mname{}+S over \mname{}-S on two values across different scales: a) mean absolute value on Laplacian, and b) mean absolute error on Laplacian against ground truth.
-The former tells how willing the model generated sharp edges, and the latter tells how correct these edges were.
-In Figure~\ref{fig:abc}, we showed that when comparing \mname{}+S with \mname{}-S, its mean absolute value on Laplacian is roughly 10\% higher, the but error is roughly 1\% lower.
-This proved that \mname{} with spatial encoding was capable of generating sharper images with fewer errors.
+The former tells how willing the model generated sharp edges, and the latter tells how right these edges were.
+In Figure~\ref{fig:abc}, we showed that when comparing \mname{}+S with \mname{}-S, its mean absolute value on Laplacian is roughly 10\% higher, but the error is roughly 1\% lower.
+It proved that \mname{} with spatial encoding was capable of generating sharper images with fewer errors.